Thomas-Walker-Lynch/DA2X/doc/context.md

 # Tableaux

 The method of tableaux is related to the method of dedicated buffers.
-Instead of giving each conveyance a dedicated buffer, which give each convey call a dedicated buffer.
+Instead of giving each sequence a dedicated buffer, which give each continue call a dedicated buffer.
 We will initially use static buffers and require that the program be static and constant.
 Later we can loosen these constraints and accommodate stack allocation or pads as well.